Diebold Nixdorf: Markets and services

-Diebold Nixdorf markets its products and services in diverse industries, including the financial, commercial, and retail spheres.
+Diebold Nixdorf markets its products and services in diverse financial, commercial, and retail industries.
 The company is split into three regional divisions including the Americas (including North America and Latin America), and the Asia Pacific.
 The Middle East, Europe, and Africa divisions operate as one segment.

 Beyond designing and producing its own physical product lines, according to Bloomberg Diebold provides services involving "installation and ongoing maintenance of products, remote services, availability management, branch automation, and distribution channel consulting; and outsourced and managed services, such as remote monitoring, troubleshooting, transaction processing, currency management, maintenance services, and online communication services."
 The company also engages in project analysis for clients, as well as systems integration and architectural engineering.

 Products

 Diebold Nixdorf is known for designing, manufacturing, and servicing numerous product lines related to automated service.
-By 1998, the company offered "automated teller machines, electronic and physical security equipment, automated medication dispensing systems, software, supplies and integrated systems solutions," among other products and services.
+By 1998, the company offered "automated teller machines, electronic and physical security equipment, automated medication dispensing systems, software, supplies, and integrated systems solutions," among other products and services.